 We have running approximate 50 systems on our LAN.
 In which most of the systems are running with Linux operating system’s and few of them are running with Windows and MAC.
 In this setup, we will configure one of Linux system as NTP server which will be synchronized from public NTP server.
 Now remaining system’s on LAN will sync their time from local LAN NTP server.

 NTP packages are available under default repositories.
-You just login to your server as root user and execute following command.
+You just log in to your server as root user and execute the following command.

 Sync Local Time from pool.ntp.org

-First we need to keep synchronize time of this server.
-For this we will use NTP POOL cluster servers to synchronize time of local system.
-NTP POOL project is providing large number of cluster servers.
-Lets edit NTP configuration file and update following values
+First we need to keep synchronize the time on this server.
+For this, we will use NTP POOL cluster servers to synchronize the time of the local system.
+NTP POOL project is providing a large number of cluster servers.
+Let’s edit NTP configuration file and update following values

 server 0.centos.pool.ntp.org iburst server 1.centos.pool.ntp.org iburst server 2.centos.pool.ntp.org iburst server 3.centos.pool.ntp.org iburst

-As NTP pool providing large number of server spread world-wide.
-We suggest to use any near by servers also.
+As NTP pool providing a large number of server spread worldwide.
+We suggest using any nearby servers also.
 You can find nearby servers at http://www.pool.ntp.org/en/.